cedr1c-jr/cse15l-lab-reports/LabReport5.md

 To fix the bug, all that was needed was to replace the semicolons in lines 28 and 34 with colons.

 **Part 2**
+I think the coolest thing I learned from the second half of this quarter was how to use github to use and edit other people's code.
+Before I started this class I always thought using GitHub was kind of scary.
+I didn't know what it was and I was hesitant to setup and account.
+But after learning how to use it and GitHub desktop I see how useful it is and how it's not really all that scary.